 \subsection{Overall results}

 Our choices for $y$ span the parameter space from an essentially negligible Higgs coupling to the perturbative limit.
-Because we have constrained $|y_1|=|y_2|$ and $y_{1,2}$ to have opposite signs in the large coupling case, the spin-independent cross section with nucleons is unchanged from the corresponding pure Majorana case for any mixed multiplet (see Ref.~\cite{LopezHonorez:2017zrd}).
-For small $y$, $y_{1,2}$ are the same sign but the coupling is negligible, so this statement remains true.
+Because we are considering $y_1 = -y_2$ and $m_D=m_M$ (i.e., the custodial point), the amplitude of the spin-independent cross-section is independent of the Higgs coupling and equal to the case of pure MDM as discussed in Sec.~\ref{sec:model}~\cite{LopezHonorez:2017zrd}.

 Figure~\ref{fig:main plot} shows the possible masses for the $3M2D$, $5M4D$, $7M6D$, $9M8D$, $11M10D$, and $13M12D$ cases and their corresponding spin-independent (SI) cross sections on nuclei.
-The SI cross sections are taken from Ref.~\cite{Bottaro:2021snn}, which determined the cross-sections and their uncertainties in the pure Majorana case using lattice QCD calculations.
-Because we are considering $y_1 = -y_2$ and $m_D=m_M$, the tree-level Higgs mediated contribution to the cross section cancels and we can apply these to HC-MDM~\cite{LopezHonorez:2017zrd}.
-The validity of this cancellation when loop corrections are taken into account is discussed in Sec.~\ref{sec:conclusion}.
+The spin-independent cross sections are taken from Ref.~\cite{Bottaro:2021snn}, which determined the cross-sections and their uncertainties in the pure MDM case using lattice QCD calculations.
+The red shaded regions of the $3M2D,~5M4D,~7M6D,~9M8D$ parameter spaces indicate violation of $s$-wave unitarity.
+For the largest multiplets, unitarity is not violated up to our previously imposed limit of $y=1$.

-Figure~\ref{fig:main plot} also shows the current exclusion limit from PandaX as well as the proposed sensitivity of XLZD~\cite{XLZD:2024nsu}.
-We see that for the $3M2D$, $5M4D$, and $7M6D$ cases, significant portions of the parameter space lie below the neutrino floor.
-Therefore, we conclude that for lower multiplet mixtures, HC-MDM cannot be excluded by standard direct-detection efforts.
-Furthermore, we see that larger multiplet combinations lie entirely in the sensitivity range of the next generation of direct-detection experiments.
-Finally, we note again that we have repeatedly made conservative choices that underpredict the mass of the DM particles, so the parameter space will extend \textit{further} below the neutrino floor in a more detailed calculation.
+Figure~\ref{fig:main plot} also shows the current exclusion limits from PandaX-4T~\cite{PandaX:2024qfu} and LUX-ZEPLIN (LZ)~\cite{LZ:2024zvo} as well as the proposed sensitivities of XLZD~\cite{Baudis:2024jnk} and PandaX-xT~\cite{PANDA-X:2024dlo}.
+We see that for the $3M2D$ case, a significant portion of the parameter space lies below the neutrino floor (for the $5M4D$ case, this is true only for a marginal amount of the parameter space).
+Therefore, we conclude that for lower multiplet mixtures, HC-MDM cannot be excluded currently by standard direct-detection efforts.
+Conversely, parts of the parameter space for these multiplets are actually easier to probe in future direct-dection experiments than their pure Majorana counterparts.
+Furthermore, we see that for the $9M8D$, $11M10D$, and especially the $13M12D$ cases, the parameter space is already constrained by LZ results.
+These multiplets lie entirely in the sensitivity range of the next generation of direct-detection experiments.
+Finally, we note again that we have repeatedly made conservative choices that underpredict the mass of the DM particles, so the parameter spaces will extend \textit{further} below the neutrino floor in a more detailed calculation.